rygo6/StarFall-Unity/README.md

 # HoldBlack-Unity

 This is an experimental project which demonstrates a novel gameplay mechanic.

+1. Use either the mouse or your finger to hold down in the black empty space.
+2. "Enemies" will begin dropping from the top of the screen.
+3. Do not let any "Enemy" touch your mouse point of finger.
-You use either the mouse or your finger to hold down in the black empty space of the screen.
-Physics objects then drop from the top of your screen and your objective is to avoid them with your pointer or mouse.
-If you stop holding down the entire game world and all objects start to rewind until you put your finger down.
+4. If you stop holding down the entire game world and all objects will start to rewind exponentially until you put your finger down again.
+5. Each "Enemy" evaded earns you one point.

 This project contains in it examples of:
 - How to implement an object pool.